Specific Items I've Used and Recommend

 The Day's Schedule

-I've goofed many times by not taking this!
+I've goofed many times by not having this!

 Sharpie